 - Your team will play three men’s doubles games (one set) earning one point for each game won.
 The lady’s doubles games will be identical, followed by the mixed doubles games.
 The company that wins 5 of 9 games against another company is the winner of that match and the company that wins the most matches in a pool will advance.

 - Each team will provide a person (a teammate who is not playing in that set) to act as scorekeepers for each set.
-They will stand or sit beside the court and keep score on the score sheets provided and position themselves beside the courts in a way not to disrupt the game and neighboring courts
+They will keep score on the score sheets provided and position themselves beside the courts in a way not to disrupt the game and neighboring courts.

 - Both team captains must sign the score sheet, showing they agree with the scores listed, and ensure the sheet is brought to the scorekeeper’s table following each match.

 - A forfeit game will be scored at 15-0 for a total of 45-0 for a set or 135-0 for a match.